HashWarlock/sc-tutorial/index.md

   - variables (including function args) are dropped in reverse order
   - nested-values are dropped in source code order
   - A hash table with a key value pair will drop the table first before the key value pair

+#### Ownership Rules
+- Each value has a variable that's called the owner
+- Only one owner at a time
+- Value is dropped when owner leaves scope

 ### Borrowing and Lifetimes
 - The value a shared reference points will be read once & reused by the rust compiler